4eyes4u/Algorithms/README.md

 * [KMP](https://github.com/4eyes4u/Algorithms/blob/master/Strings/KMP.cpp) - Knuth-Morris-Pratt algorithm for efficient pattern search in the given text.
 * [Rolling hash](https://github.com/4eyes4u/Algorithms/blob/master/Strings/RollingHash.cpp) - Trivial hashing method for strings.
 Sub-string hash extraction can be performed in constant time.
 If collisions occur with high frequency rate, use double or even hash.
 * [Manacher's algorithm](https://github.com/4eyes4u/Algorithms/blob/master/Strings/Manacher.cpp) - Can be used to calculate longest palindromic substring in the given string.
 * [Z-algorithm and Z-matching](https://github.com/4eyes4u/Algorithms/blob/master/Strings/Z.cpp) - Z-algorithm can be used to find Z-array of a string.
-Z-matching is a fast string-matching algorithm that uses the Z-array of 'haystack + DUMMY + needle'.
+Z-matching is a fast string-matching algorithm that uses the Z-array of `haystack + DUMMY + needle`.

 ### Dynamic programming
 * [Longest increasing subsequence](https://github.com/4eyes4u/Algorithms/blob/master/DynamicProgramming/LIS.cpp) - Efficient LIS implementation.